jsvan/highlightHTML/README.md

  * addContext(stringfromwebsite)
     - This allows you to enter a large chunk of string from the website to act as a search substring, to help you highlight the correct string.
     -  **DO NOT USE.
 BROKEN and NOT DEBUGGED FOR THIS GENERAL TASK (You are welcome to though): **

+ Disclaimer:
+I do not code Javascript, so much of this might be very poorly written and inefficient.
+But whatever. :)